 (4) If subsection (1) does not apply, and the third party refuses to accept the carrier’s quote, or does not accept the carrier’s quote in writing within 10 business days after being given the quote, the carrier is not required to install the connection under the third party’s land.

-Part 6 Nature Conservation Director, Heritage Chairperson and Environment Secretary
+Part 6 Director of National Parks and Environment Secretary

-3.31 Notice to Nature Conservation Director
+3.31 Notice to Director of National Parks

-(1) The Nature Conservation Director is responsible for certain areas under the Endangered Species Protection Act 1992 and the National Parks and Wildlife Conservation Act 1975.
+(1) .
+The Director of National Parks is responsible for the administration, management and control of Commonwealth reserved and conservation zones under the Environment Protection and Biodiversity Conservation Act 1999.

 (2) If a proposed subscriber connection activity of a carrier is likely to be undertaken in, or have an effect on, any of the areas for which the Director is responsible, the carrier must notify the Director in writing of the activity.